vaibhavtiwari33/cancer-detect/README.md

 3. The provided notebook can be run step by step.

-Puruse through our report for a detailed explaination on the dataset used, our approaches in tackling the challenge and analysis of each of our approaches.
+Peruse through our report for a detailed explaination on the dataset used, our approaches in tackling the challenge and analysis of each of our approaches.